microsoft/ComplianceUtility/SUPPORT.md

 Under this policy, the 'Unified Labeling Support Tool' remains in support if the following criteria are met:

-- You're using the [lastet version](https://aka.ms/UnifiedLabelingSupportTool/Latest) of the 'Unified Labeling Support Tool'.
+* You're using the [lastet version](https://aka.ms/UnifiedLabelingSupportTool/Latest) of the 'Unified Labeling Support Tool'.
-- You must be licensed with a product or service that uses [Microsoft Information Protection and Unified Labeling](https://www.microsoft.com/en-us/us-partner-blog/2018/11/05/microsoft-information-protection-and-unified-labeling/).
+* You must be licensed with a product or service that uses a [Microsoft Information Protection subscription](https://learn.microsoft.com/en-us/office365/servicedescriptions/azure-information-protection#available-plans).

 ## How to file issues and get help